prom-io/ignite-back-end/README.md

 ## Description

 Ignite is a decentralized social network, which allows everyone to share her/his mind freely via texts and media files.
-All the posts are distributed through Ethereum blockchain and stored immutable in distributed Data Storage.
+All the posts are distributed through Ethereum blockchain and stored immutable in Distributed Data Storage (our current version of DDS uses [Soter](https://gitlab.com/btfs_ignite)).

 ## How to test